-What do you do on your morning commute — listen to music, scroll through social media, or yell at the cars dodging in front of you?
-Maybe you’ve heard of podcasts, but don’t actually subscribe to them, or maybe you’re part of the 36% of the population who doesn't even know what a podcast is.
+What do you do on your morning commute—listen to music, scroll through social media, or yell at the cars dodging in front of you?
+Maybe you’ve heard of podcasts, but don’t actually subscribe to them, or maybe you’re part of the 36 percent of the population who doesn't even know what a podcast is.

 Here’s what you should know: a podcast is like a radio show.
 There’s always a host and theme.
 It can be live or pre-recorded, short or long, daily or weekly.
 Each is different.
 You can listen to anything from “Beards, Booze, and Bacon” to NPR’s popular “This American Life” to the comedic “2 Dope Queens”.
 If you have a spare 30 minutes, you have time for a podcast.